 What Is WD-40?

+As we noted in detail in our post “21 WD-40 Uses on Cars that You May Find Useful for Your RV!“, WD-40 is actually both a company name AND a brand name.
 WD-40 is an American company based in San Diego, California.
-“WD-40” is also the trademark of the popular product we’ve all used for decades. according to the lab book used by the chemist who developed it, WD-40 stands for “Water Displacement – 40th formula.”
+“WD-40” is also the trademark of the popular product we’ve all used for decades.
+According to the lab book used by the chemist who developed it, WD-40 stands for “Water Displacement – 40th formula.”

 WD-40’s formula remains a secret to this day.
-In fact, it wasn’t patented back in the 50s to avoid having to disclose the formula.
-(Interestingly, the European and Australian formulations are different.)
+In fact, it wasn’t patented back in the 50s to avoid having to disclose the formula (interestingly, the European and Australian formulations are different).
+According to the Material Safety Data Sheet information, WD-40 includes the following content based on its CAS numbers:

 - 45–50% low vapor pressure aliphatic hydrocarbon (isoparaffin)